kravietz/passphrase.today/README.md

 Let's take one generated passphrase as a sample:

-    wood alcohol on the table
+    wood alcohol

-Apart from sounding rather scary (methanol is [highly poisonous](https://en.wikipedia.org/wiki/Methanol#Toxicity)) it also looks like a natural sentence.
-It's because it's really only composed of **two** tokens &mdash; the dictionary contains not only single words, but also short phrases (`wood alcohol` and `on the table` in this case).
+Remember, methanol is [highly poisonous](https://en.wikipedia.org/wiki/Methanol#Toxicity)!
+Apart from that it's rather typical passphrase composed of two words.
 Now, applying the entropy estimation algorithms gives the following results:

 <table>
-<tr><th>Method <th>Entropy <th>Notes
+<tr><th>Method <th>Entropy <th>Details
-<tr><td>Shannon word <td>36 <td>2 tokens
+<tr><td>Shannon word <td>36 <td>The passphrase has 2  words and each word in this dictionary on average provides 18.44  bits of entropy
-<tr><td>NIST <td>41 <td>25 characters, decreasing entropy per char
+<tr><td>NIST <td>24 <td>12 characters, decreasing entropy per char
-<tr><td>Shannon char <td>115 <td>25 chars but different formula
+<tr><td>Shannon char <td>50 <td>The passphrase has 12  characters and each character in this dictionary provides on average  4.21  bits of entropy
 </table>

-This passphrase passes the minimum 35 bits of entropy threshold and is thus presented to the user as a candidate.
 To make things simpler, *this* example doesn't use the transformations described below.
+It also wouldn't pass the default entropy threshold set at 35 bits - the estimator will look at the lowest value, which is 24 by the NIST algorithm.
+This passphrase wouldn't be thus presented to the user and the generator would continue to produce new candidates until a stronger one is found.

 ## Brute-force attacks

 Treating the passphrase as a string of characters and applying a brute-force guessing attack won't be in most cases feasible because the passphrases tend to be longer than typical passwords.
-The sample passphrase `wood alcohol...` is 25 characters long and let's assume for simplicity it's built from an alphabet of only 26 characters (`a-z` and space).
+Take a sample passphrase of `wood alcohol on the table` (longer than the previous example): it's 25 characters long and let's assume for simplicity it's built from an alphabet of only 26 characters (`a-z` and space).
 This gives a keyspace of 2e35 (<!-- 26**25 -->).
 Then, let's assume we can employ the [current Bitcoin hash rate](https://blockchain.info/charts/hash-rate) to crack passwords (which is around 3.5e17 in Q2 2015).
 This gives around 1e10 years <!-- 26**25/3.5e17/3600/24/365  --> to